 Peter Wakkie is a Dutch national.
 With a background in law, Peter was a member of the Executive Board of Koninklijke Ahold NV from 2003 until December 2009.
 He co-founded his own company SPINATH+WAKKIE which provides crisis management consultancy services to Dutch enterprises facing unforeseen and potentially damaging events.
-He is also Chairman of the Supervisory Board of Wolters Kluwer NV and a member of the Supervisory Boards of ABN AMRO Group NV, ABN AMRO Bank NV and BCD Holdings NV.
+He is also Chairman of the Supervisory Board of Wolters Kluwer NV and a member of the Supervisory Board of BCD Holdings NV.
 He was first appointed to the TomTom Supervisory Board in April 2009.
 His current term runs until 2017.

 Doug Dunn is a British national.
 He holds a Higher National Qualification in Electrical and Electronic Engineering from the College of Advanced Technology, Sheffield University.
 After various engineering and senior management positions in the US and the UK with Motorola Semiconductors, he was Managing Director of the Semiconductor and Components division of General Electric Company Plc from 1980 until 1993.
 He was a member of the Board of Management of Royal Philips Electronics NV (1998) and Chief Executive Officer of its Semiconductor Division (1993-1996) and its Consumer Electronics division (1996-1998).
 From 1999 to 2004 he was Chief Executive Officer and President of ASML Holding NV.
 Doug currently serves as chairman of the Board of Directors of ARM Holdings Plc and is a non-executive director of Soitec SA and member of the Supervisory Board of STMicroelectronics NV.
 In May 2009 he was elected to the Supervisory Board of BE Semiconductor Industries NV (Besi).
 He was first appointed to the TomTom Supervisory Board in May 2005.
 His current term runs until 2015.

 Jacqueline is a Dutch national.
 She holds a BA degree in History and in French from Oxford University and a MA degree in International Relations from the Johns Hopkins School for Advanced International Studies in Washington D.C.
 She joined Shell International in 1977 and held a variety of positions in the Netherlands, the U.K. and Turkey.
 In 1989, she joined McKinsey & Company where she worked as a consultant.
 From 1995 to 1999, she was Vice-President Foods Europe for Quest International, a Unilever subsidiary.
 In 1999, Jacqueline moved to the public sector.
 From 1999 to 2001, she was director of Gigaport, a public-private initiative to roll out broadband networks in the Netherlands, and then from 2001 to 2007, she was a Director-General at the Ministry of Transport in the Netherlands, responsible for Civil Aviation and Freight Transport.
 From 2006 to 2007, she was Chairwoman of the High Level Group for the future of aviation regulation in Europe, reporting to the EU Commissioner for Transport.
-Jacqueline currently serves as a Non-Executive Director of Tesco PLC (UK) and CNH Industrial N.V.
-(NL-UK).
-In addition, she is Chairman of the Van Leer Group Foundation (NL) and Vice-Chair of the advisory board of the Rotterdam School of Management, Erasmus University (NL).
+Jacqueline currently serves as a Non-Executive Director of CNH Industrial N.V.
+(NL-UK) and as a member of the Supervisory Board of Unibail-Rodamco (FR) and the Wendel Group (FR).
+In addition, she is Chairman of the Van Leer Group Foundation (NL).
 Jacqueline was appointed to the TomTom Supervisory Board on 1 May 2014 and her current term runs until 2018.

 Anita is the Lincoln Filene Professor of Business Administration at the Harvard Business School.
 A native of the Netherlands but now an American citizen, she holds a PhD from London Business School, a MA in Communication from the Annenberg School for Communication at the University of Southern California and a MA in Communication Science from the University of Amsterdam.
 She joined the Harvard Business School in 2003, where she teaches a popular MBA course on the entertainment business, is the faculty chair of a new executive education program on that sector, and teaches in other short programs for executives.
 She has conducted dozens of case studies on entertainment businesses and personalities and is acclaimed for her work on digital-media strategies.
 Her work is frequently quoted in international media.
 Anita was appointed to the TomTom Supervisory Board on 1 May 2014 and her current term runs until 2018.